Shikizzz/Medilabo/README.md

 CONGRATULATIONS, the application is running.
 You can navigate it on your browser, at the URL http://localhost:8082 You can login with "user" and "password" as credentials

+# Green code ideas

+- First, we need to note that the application is quite light :
+   Front-end is mminimal, no animations, no pictures, no videos, etc.
+   Back-end has no complex algorithm that could be long to process (no loops).
+   Java is one of the most energy-efficient languages.

+- NoSQL databases requires less processing power than relational ones, so we could switch our MySQL databases to MongoDB, even if it's not the best solution in term of programmation logic.

+- Chosing a good deployment option.
+A deployment on the cloud is very efficient.
+In that case, it could be interresting to choose a cloud provider that is respective for environment.

+- About security, I could have duplicated the code that checks JTW tokens in each backend microservice.
+Instead, securing the backends architecturally (with firewalls) prevents from making too many database calls.